KevinTopollaj/UIKit-Projects/08-MyLocations/README.md

 2. Tag Location: Create a new location with a user-friendly screen for entering location details.

-3.Store Data: Store all location data using Core Data for a more professional and efficient data storage solution.
+3. Store Data: Store all location data using Core Data for a more professional and efficient data storage solution.

 4. Map View: View all your tagged locations on an interactive map with pins and user location tracking.